frenck/spook/README.md

 not matching the Home Assistant philosophy, violating architectural design or just freaking useless.

 Spook doesn't care.
-He is nobodies homey.
+He is nobodies homie.

 So, maybe, that one feature you wanted Home Assistant to have, is in Spook.

-However, remember, Spook is not your homey.
+However, remember, Spook is not your homie.
 All stuff in here, is not part of Home Assistant for a reason.
 So, don't expect it to work, or to be supported, or well, for starters, to be a good idea.